Automating Content Creation: A Developer's Guide

 n8n

 n8n offers the same workflow capabilities with more technical flexibility.
-For developers who want more control over the logic -- conditional branching, data transformation, error handling -- n8n provides a code-friendly alternative to Zapier.
+If you want more control over the logic (conditional branching, data transformation, error handling), n8n is a code-friendly alternative to Zapier.
 The ThumbAPI integration works the same way: an HTTP request node calls the API, and subsequent nodes handle the response.

 Building a Full Content Pipeline